jeffcad/Udacity-Front-End-Web-Nanodegree-Project-3/README.md

 After you get your API key, go to the file *config-sample.js* in the *website* folder.
 Here you should replace the dummy API key with your own.
 Then rename the file to *config.js*.

 ## Installation
-If Node is installed, then you can use the Node Package Manager to install the packages needed to run this program.
-In the terminal, use these 3 commands one at a time.
+If Node is installed, then you can use the Node Package Manager to install the packages needed to run this program, which are listed in the package.json file.
+In the terminal, use this command:

 ```
-npm install express
-npm install cors
-npm install body-parser
+npm install
 ```
 When those packages have installed, start the server with the following command.